unioproject/tanglebeat/README.md

 high availability and objectivity of the metrics.

 Tanglebeat is a result of experimenting with different approaches to how to measure a Tangle in objective and reliable way.

-It can be found at [tanglebeat.com](http://tanglebeat.com)
+It was originally developed as standalone project.
+Site with live metrics can be found at [tanglebeat.com](http://tanglebeat.com)

+Currently the Tanglebeat it is being developed under the umbrella of joined **UNIO Project** funded by *Ecosystem Development Fund of IOTA Foundation*.

 ### Contents
 - [Functions](#functions) What can it be useful for?